 Deadline: March 1

-By this date, SSS must receive completed and signed 2016 IRS returns, including all personal and corporate, partnership and trust schedules, and copies of W-2s and 1099s.
-No official award can be finalized until your 2016 tax forms, completed and signed, are received by SSS and available to St. Mark’s.
+By this date, you must upload completed and signed 2017 IRS returns to SSS, including all personal and corporate, partnership and trust schedules, and copies of W-2s and 1099s.
+No official award can be finalized until your 2017 tax forms, completed and signed, are uploaded to SSS and available to St. Mark’s.
 We realize that preparing income tax returns in advance of IRS deadlines presents an inconvenience.
 Nonetheless, this information is essential to the award process.